PareshRadadiya/Mutual-Buddies/readme.txt

 Yes!
 Mutual Buddies works out-of-the-box with nearly every WordPress theme.

+= Where can I report bugs or contribute to the project? =

+Bugs can be reported either in support forum or preferably on the [Mutual-Buddies GitHub repository](https://github.com/PareshRadadiya/Mutual-Buddies).

 == Screenshots ==

-1. Member Page.
+1. Members Page.
 2. Mutual Friends Dialog.
 3. Friends Page.
 4. Friends Request Page
-5. Mutual Friends Page
+5. Go to a member's profile you can see which persons your both friends with (common friends)

 == Changelog ==

 = 1.3 =
-bp_directory_members_item and bp_friend_requests_item replaced with bp_member_last_active filter
+* Tweak - Replaced bp_directory_members_item and bp_friend_requests_item hooks with bp_member_last_active filter
-member loop squeeze members next to each other while masonry grid is used fix
+* Fix - Member loop squeeze members next to each other while masonry grid is used

 = 1.2 =
-* Mutual friends support for Friends > Request Page
+* Feature - Mutual friends support for Friends > Request Page
-* Styling fixes inside popup
+* Fix - Styling fixes inside popup

 = 1.1 =
-* SCSS files are removed from bundle
+* Tweak - SCSS files are removed from bundle

 = 1.0 =
 * Initial release